gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0054]{} The source code itself for this software, shall be open sourced.
 - [StRS-0033]{} The software may be provided as SaaS, built on top of the cloud.
+- [StRS-0056]{StRS-0033} For SaaS, there shall be (1) public repositories that everybody can read the inside documents, and (2) private repositories that only authorized users have access to it.
-- [StRS-0051]{StRS-0033} For SaaS, the software shall be free for public repositories, while it is priced for private repositories.
+- [StRS-0051]{StRS-0056} For SaaS, the software shall be free for public repositories, while it is priced for private repositories.
 - [StRS-0034]{} The software may be provided as a standalone product, for the infrastructure hosted and setup in the user's place.
 - [StRS-0052]{StRS-0054,StRS-0034} The software shall be free for individual users who build from source code and hosted locally.
 - [StRS-0053]{StRS-0034} The software shall be priced for business users, for a cost of both (1) a required one time license fee, and (2) optional maintenance services.